Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Introduction

 Interior-point and log-barrier methods can approximate Lagrangian optimization by starting from a feasible solution and solving unconstrained problems, while completely avoiding explicit dual steps and projections.
 Unfortunately, despite their well-established advantages over penalties, such standard log-barriers were not used before in deep CNNs because finding a feasible set of initial network parameters is not trivial, and is itself a challenging constrained-CNN problem.

-We propose {\em log-barrier extensions}, which approximate Lagrangian optimization of constrained-CNN problems with a sequence of unconstrained losses, without the need for an initial feasible set of network parameters.
-Furthermore, we provide a new theoretical result, which shows that the proposed extensions yield a duality-gap bound.
-This generalizes the standard duality-gap result of log-barriers, yielding sub-optimality certificates for feasible solutions in the case of convex losses.
-While sub-optimality is not guaranteed for non-convex problems, our result shows that log-barrier extensions are a principled way to approximate Lagrangian optimization for constrained CNNs via {\em implicit} dual variables.
-Our approach addresses the well-known limitations of penalty methods and, at the same time, removes the explicit dual updates of Lagrangian optimization.
-We report comprehensive experiments showing that our formulation outperforms various penalty-based methods for constrained CNNs, both in terms of accuracy and training stability.
+We propose {\em log-barrier extensions}, which approximate Lagrangian optimization of constrained-CNN problems with a sequence of unconstrained losses, removing the need for an initial feasible set of network parameters.
+The extensions yield a duality-gap bound, which generalizes the standard duality-gap result of log-barriers, yielding sub-optimality certificates for feasible solutions in the case of convex losses.
+While sub-optimality is not guaranteed for non-convex problems, this result shows that log-barrier extensions are a principled way to approximate Lagrangian optimization for constrained CNNs via {\em implicit} dual variables.
+This addresses the well-known limitations of penalty methods and, at the same time, removes the explicit dual updates of Lagrangian optimization.
+We report comprehensive weakly supervised segmentation experiments, with various constraints, showing that our formulation outperforms the existing constrained-CNN methods, in terms of accuracy, constraint satisfaction and training stability, more so when dealing with a large number of constraints.